-- 4 Tbs Butter, softened
+- 4 tablespoons butter softened

-- 1 Egg
+- 1 egg

-- ½ Tbs lemon zest (I zested about ¼ of a lemon)
+- 1/2 tablespoon lemon zest I zested about 1/2 of a lemon, optional

 - a pinch of salt

-- ¾ cup fresh Blueberries, cleaned
+- 3/4 cup fresh blueberries cleaned

 - For the Streusel topping:

-- 2 Tbs flour
+- 2 tablespoons ap flour

-- 2 Tbs Sugar
+- 2 tablespoons sugar

 For the muffins:

 - In a bowl (I didn't even use a stand mixer for this!) microwave the butter for 30 seconds so that it is nice and soft or almost melted.
 Add the sugar and combine until it is almost creamy looking.

-- Next add the egg and stir until it is incorporated, then add the greek yogurt followed by the lemon zest.
+- Next add the egg and stir until it is incorporated, then add the Greek yogurt followed by the lemon zest.
 Stir it a few times so that everything is mixed together.

 - Now add the flour, baking soda and pinch of salt and mix, but don't over mix (as soon as it looks combined stop stirring).

-- In a small bowl add 1 Tbs of butter of the topping and melt it in the microwave, then add the sugar and flour and lastly the sanding sugar.
-Evenly distribute a pinch of the topping onto all of the muffins, and then bake for 20-25 minutes until the top is slightly golden brown.
-Remove from oven, let sit for 5 minutes, then transfer to a cooling rack and when cooled down, enjoy!
+- For the streusel topping: In a small bowl add 1 of butter and melt it in the microwave, then add the flour and sugar.
+Evenly distribute a pinch of the topping onto all of the muffins, then sprinkle a pinch of sanding sugar (if using) over the top of each muffin.